-Create guest team and restrict general channel use - Read-Only
+Create guest team and limit general channel use - Read-Only

-Here is a practical answer and a peg for how to organise a team properly so that documents do not end up in the wrong person's hands.
+Here's a practical answer and a capstone on how to properly organize a team so that documents don't end up in the wrong person's hands.

 What data do you place in the general channel in Teams?

 You cannot delete the "general" channel.
 This channel is embedded in every team you create.
-It is best not to put sensitive information in this channel.
+Best you do not post sensitive information in this channel.
 Ideal content for the general channel is:

 - General information about the team.

-- Why you founded this team.
+- Why you created this team.
 What is the objective of this team.

-- A listing to the channels or tabs, integrations you do on this particular team.
+- A listing to the channels or tabs, integrations that you do about this particular team.

-- Information that everyone in your organisation or team can see.
+- Information that everyone in your organization or team may see.

-- It is best to make this choice yourself.
+- This choice is best made by yourself.
 If you don't know, it's best to choose to share private channels with guests.
-You can always go back later and add people to the team.
-The other way around can be difficult because then you have to check what data is in all channels (including general). (including general)
+You can always step back later and add people to the team itself.
+The other way around can become difficult because then you have to check what data is in all channels. (including general)

-- The advantage of sharing a team is that you can share almost everything (except a private channel) with the people you work with.
+- The advantage to sharing a team is that you can share almost everything (except a private channel) with those you work with.
 You can often do more with a team than in a channel.
 A channel is nice for sharing files.
 Not for putting meetings and schedules together because you can't use all the integrations.
-(Several technical limitations because channels are like document libraries)
+(Different technical limitations because channels are like document libraries)

 Create a new team